tianocore/tianocore.github.io/site/index.md

 2. Go to the settings for your forked repo and rename it from tianocore.github.io to tianocore

-3. Test the forked website at <http://your_username.github.io/tianocore>

-4. Clone your forked repo.
+3. Clone your forked repo.
 For example:

    `$`**`git clone git@github.com:your_username/tianocore.git`**

-5. Checkout the gh-pages branch in your repo
+4. Checkout the gh-pages branch in your repo

    `$`**`git checkout gh-pages`**

-6. (Optional) Create an empty commit for the the gh-pages to push
+5. (Optional) Create an empty commit for the the gh-pages to push

    If you want to test the website before making any changes, you need to create an empty commit and push your gh-pages branch.
 You can